 [Regulation 16 amended in Gazette 3 Sep 2010 p.
 4276.]

-17. CEO may cancel, suspend, refuse to renew, etc. registration
+17. CEO may cancel, suspend, refuse to renew etc. registration

 (1) Subject to this regulation, the CEO may cancel, suspend for any period, or refuse to renew, the registration of any person on the grounds that —

-(a) the person has been convicted of an offence against the Act, these regulations or the repealed regulations;
+(a) the person has been convicted of an offence against the Act, these regulations or the repealed regulations; or

 (b) the person has contravened a condition or restriction imposed in relation to that registration; or